Emeryville station

 Emeryville station is an Amtrak station in Emeryville, California, United States.
-The station is served by the California Zephyr, Capitol Corridor, Coast Starlight, and San Joaquins.
+The station is served by the California Zephyr, Capitol Corridor, Coast Starlight, and Gold Runner.
 The station is the primary connection point for Amtrak Thruway buses serving San Francisco.

 Emeryville station has one side platform and one island platform serving the eastern two tracks of the Union Pacific Railroad Martinez Subdivision.
 The other three tracks are only used by freight trains.
 A pedestrian bridge connects the side platform and station building with commercial areas on Shellmound Street to the west.

 History

 Southern Pacific Railroad

 Central Pacific Railroad completed the Berkeley Branch Railroad in 1876, followed by the mainline toward Richmond and beyond in 1878.
 Stations were located on the mainline at Emerys (Park Avenue), Shellmound, and Montague Street (now 59th Street), plus at San Pablo Avenue on the branch line.
 By the time the lines were under Southern Pacific Railroad (SP) control a decade later, the Montague Street station was gone and the Emerys (later Emery and Emeryvillle) stop had been moved a block south to Yerba Buena Avenue, where the line crossed the California and Nevada Railroad.
+Stock Yards station in Butchertown was established by 1905.

 The SP expanded suburban service with its East Bay Electric Lines subsidiary in 1911.
 Initial electric service to Berkeley mostly used the existing San Pablo Avenue station, with limited stops at Shell Mound, Emery, and B Street (34th Street); non-electric suburban service on the mainline stopped at Shell Mound.
 Additional branch lines and local stops were later added; by 1932, these stops included Powell Street and Folsom Street on the 9th Street line, and Green Street on the California Street line.
 The East Bay Electric Lines were closed in July 1941, ending passenger service to Emeryville.